Erzgebirge folk art: wood art & Christmas decorations

 The miners' manger - today's Erzgebirge folk art

-In Advent, the miners' manger in the mountain church of St. Mary shows scenes from the Christmas story.
-Here, life-size figures represent people from the village with their occupations.
-This makes the presentation of the birth of Jesus very lively.
-Erzgebirge sculptors have been implementing this project since 2000.
+During Advent, the miners' nativity scene in the mountain church of St. Mary depicts scenes from the Christmas story.
+Life-size figures represent local people and their professions.

-Mountain Church of St. Mary
+The mountain church of St. Mary

 Münzgasse 5